executors/executors/wording.md

 The `not_outstanding_work_t` and `outstanding_work_t` properties are mutually exclusive.

 [*Note:* The `outstanding_work_t` and `not_outstanding_work_t` properties are use to communicate to the associated execution context intended future work submission on the executor.
-The intended effect of the properties is the behavior of execution context's facilities for awaiting outstanding work; specifically whether it considers the existance of the executor object with the `outstanding_work` property enabled outstanding work when deciding what to wait on.
+The intended effect of the properties is the behavior of execution context's facilities for awaiting outstanding work; specifically whether it considers the existance of the executor object with the `outstanding_work_t` property enabled outstanding work when deciding what to wait on.
 However this will be largely defined by the execution context implementation.
 It is intended that the execution context will define its wait facilities and on-destruction behaviour and provide an interface for querying this.
 An initial work towards this is included in P0737r0. *--end note*]

 #### Properties for bulk execution guarantees